 When you request an appointment, we will send you a questionnaire, which you'll need to complete and return.
 Within three days of receiving your completed questionnaire we will contact you to arrange a first appointment.

 Please bring all relevant medical information with you to your first appointment.
 This includes any previous medical reports, X-rays and MRI scans.

-At your first appointment we will compile a thorough medical history and ask you to complete a short orientation memory test.
+At your first appointment, we will thoroughly check your medical history and ask you to complete a short memory test used for screening purposes.

-We may recommend you take a more detailed neuropsychometric test at a second appointment.
+We may then recommend that you complete a more detailed neuropsychometric test at a second appointment.

 Depending on your results, you may be requested to return again for a physical examination by a doctor.
 At this stage the doctor may recommend that you take a lumbar puncture test.

-Once all the results are available, you'll be invited back to discuss your diagnosis and treatment options.
+Once all results are available, an appointment will be made to go over your diagnosis and treatment options.

 Further online information and materials can be accessed via the following links: